Exploring Languages

 differ.

-Often the beginning value of z
+Often the beginning value of z is the left identity of the

-, but foldl
+operation f, but foldl (like

 can be a quite useful function in circumstances when it is not (or when

-has no left identity).
+f has no left identity).

 is an associative binary operation of type t -> t -> t

-with identity element z
+with identity element z (i.e.,

-form the algebraic structure know as a monoid), then,
+and t form the algebraic structure know as a monoid), then,

-for any xs
+for any xs,

-) z xs = foldl (
+foldr () z xs = foldl () z xs

 The classic Bird and Wadler textbook [3] calls this property the first duality theorem.

-, and ++
+Because +, *, and ++ are all

-associative operations with identity elements, sum
+associative operations with identity elements, sum, product, and

 concat

-can all be implemented with either foldr
+can all be implemented with either foldr or foldl.

 Which is better?